 Your status as contributor.
 Does the company make decisions based on your data?
 If yes, you may be qualified to contribute to the actual CRO program.
 You have to acknowledge the current status of data-driven decision-making in your company and come up with the right input.

 Opinions or facts?
 What’s your company’s approach?
 If the key decision-making factor is influential opinions rather than real figures and data, your firm is in trouble and requires third-party moderation.
-This is where CRO agencies step in!
+This is where data analytics agencies step in!
+We use data to not only improve your conversion rates, but to also forecast the outcome of the decision your CEO is contemplating.

 CRO expertise.
 Delegating may be challenging but you can’t keep all the expertise in-house.
 That’s expensive and you may end up losing the focus.
 Issues experienced by various web-based businesses are, by no means, unique.
 CRO experts with solid portfolios under the belt have a better chance unravelling the mystery of unfulfilled macro-conversions.
 It’s their job to sell you their expertise, get an understanding of your business and fine-tune the funnels for greater ROIs.